My child has

 You should also bring the following:

 Your doctor may have scheduled a pre-op telephone interview instead of a pre-op visit.
 You will receive a phone call from anesthesia staff and a phone call from a nurse either the day before, or a few days before surgery.
-You should be prepared to discuss important medical information about your child.
-The nurse will tell you when to be at the medical center for surgery.
+You should be prepared to discuss important medical information about your child, including:

 It is important that your child get plenty of rest before surgery.
 Be sure your child bathes and washes his/her hair.
 This helps us, and helps your child feel better while recovering.